johannesjo/generator-angular2-lib/README.md

 # generator-angular-lib
 Setting up everything for publishing a new angular2+ library can be quite a tedious task.
 To make this task as easy as possible I build this yeoman generator.

-There are also [other](https://github.com/jvandemo/generator-angular2-library) [options](https://github.com/mgonto/generator-angularjs-gulp-library) out there, but they we're lacking features I wanted, such as a pre-configured GitHub pages demo page, wallaby.js support, automatic changelogs and a basic boilerplate wich includes code to provide a configuration interface for the component.
+There are also [other](https://github.com/jvandemo/generator-angular2-library) [options](https://github.com/mgonto/generator-angularjs-gulp-library) out there, but they we're lacking features I wanted, such as a pre-configured GitHub pages demo page, wallaby.js support, automatic changelogs and a basic boilerplate which includes code to provide a configuration interface for the component.

 ### Features
 * Sensible boilerplate for your angular2+ library